 Viking women were no shrinking violets.
-A Viking woman could inherit property, and if her husband mistreated her she could leave him, and take her property with her.
+A Viking woman could inherit property, own a business and run the farm.
+If her husband mistreated her she could leave him, taking her property with her.
 Here are ten facts about Viking women that just might surprise you!

 4. The lady was in charge of the household finances.